-.
-Destination URL: Provide the URL on which the website is reachable for Awingu.
-Make sure that Awingu is able to access it.

-• Source Host Header: When a user opens this web application, the Source Host Header will be shown in the URL bar of their browser.
+- Destination URL: Provide the URL on which the website is reachable for Awingu.
+Make sure that Awingu is able to access it. - Source Host Header: When a user opens this web application, the Source Host Header will be shown in the URL bar of their browser.
 This host header should resolve via DNS to the Awingu environment.
-To increase security, it is recommended not to use a subdomain of the Awingu environment (e.g. don't use intranet.awingu.mycompany.com when awingu.mycompany.com points to your Awingu environment).
+To increase security, it is recommended not to use a subdomain of the Awingu environment (e.g. don't use intranet.awingu.mycompany.com when awingu.mycompany.com points to your Awingu environment). - Context Policy Labels: Restrict this application to only be accessible within the provided security context.
+The context can be configured using the mfa, network or country (2 char ISO 3166-1 alpha code) context policies labels.
+For network and country, you can define multiple options by using comma separated values.
+When adding multiple policies, they must all be valid to be able to access the application.
+See the Label Management page for more information and examples.

+Show in Enabled

+Applications

-Applications Disabled
+••• O Disabled

 Labels

 Enter labels to logically group applications together or to enable certain features (smartcard, record).
 You can use these labels in the search field and in the Dashboard.

 Auto Start Labels

 The application will start automatically at login for users with a matching user label.
 Use "all:" to enable auto start for all users.
 Recorded applications will not be started automatically.

 Destination Host Default

-Header Custom
+Header ○ Custom

 This is the host header passed to the server hosting web application.

 Default: uses the host name extracted from the Destination URL.
-This is the case if the server hosting the web application is not aware that it is reachable through a reverse proxy.
+This is the case if the server hosting the web

+application is not aware that it is reachable through a reverse proxy.
 Custom: typical use case is to enter the same value of the Source Host Header, which means that the server hosting the web application is aware of the presence of a reverse proxy (which might be a configuration option of the web application).

 Rewrite Content Enabled

-Disabled
+○ Disabled

 Rewrite all URLs in the returned content (HTTP headers, cookies and text/html body) from the web application by replacing the host of the Destination URL with the specified Source Host Header.
 Rewriting is typically needed when the server hosting the web application is not aware that it is reachable through a reverse proxy.

 Single Sign-On Enabled

-Disabled
+O Disabled

+Authentication Basic Auth

-If enabled, an Authorization HTTP header will be passed to the server hosting the HTTP application, enabling SSO for web applications supporting Basic Authentication.
-The Awingu/LDAP credentials of the user will be provided to the HTTP application.
+Туре An 'Authorization' HTTP header will be passed to the server hosting the HTTP application, enabling SSO for web applications supporting Basic Authentication.

-Domain For Single Enabled

-Sign-On Disabled
+○ Remote User

+A 'REMOTE_USER' HTTP header will be passed to the server hosting the HTTP application, enabling SSO for web applications supporting the REMOTE_USER header.

+Username Field Username

+Adds the username in the header when authenticating against the HTTP application using SSO

+O Domain username

-Add the domain as part of the username when authenticating against the HTTP application using SSO (e.g NETBIOS\username).
-Set to 'Enabled' if the web server is configured that way.
+Adds the domain and username in the header when authenticating against the HTTP application using SSO (e.g NETBIOS\username).

-Cancel Add
+○ Upn

+Adds the UPN in the header when authenticating against the HTTP application using SSO (eg: username@domain)